themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 So, Twitter.
 We'll give them a hard time but they're actually quite pleasant to set up.
 Fortunately, their OAuth application registration is quick and painless, we just want to call attention to two things.
 Both pertain to how we setup our Callback URL.
 First, if you're looking to test your application on `localhost`, Twitter won't let you!
 Ha!
 Where the other services would let us set our Callback URL as `http://localhost:3000`, Twitter is a straight up thug and says "_no_."

 Instead when we're working on `localhost` we need to use the less familiar but equivalent `http://127.0.0.1:3000`.
 If this is gibberish to you, `127.0.0.1` is the default local IP address of your computer, which is the same as `http://localhost:3000`. `localhost` is merely a convenient shorthand (like a domain name on a website).
-Great, so we can do this, but we're not done just yet!
+Great, so this is set but we're not done just yet!

 ![Twitter Application Management](http://cl.ly/YmBp/Image%202014-12-02%20at%209.27.40%20AM.png)